SepehrKariminezhad/TodoCli/README.md

-This is a priject regarding sql and cobraCli
+This is a project regarding sql and cobraCli